y-sood/ml-projects/README.md

-# 🤖 Machine Learning Projects
+# Machine Learning Projects

-Welcome to the **ML Projects** repository!
-This repo showcases a collection of my machine learning projects ranging from foundational implementations to applied ML use cases.
-All projects are built with a focus on learning, experimentation, and clarity.
+This repository contains a collection of machine learning projects exploring various algorithms, from foundational implementations to applied classification problems.
+The emphasis is on building a strong conceptual understanding through hands-on experimentation.

 ---

-## 📂 Projects Included
+## Projects Included

-### 1. 🔧 Neural Network Foundations
+### 1. Neural Network Foundations
-> A neural network built entirely from scratch using NumPy, with forward and backward propagation, training loops, and performance evaluation.

-- No deep learning libraries used
-- Focus on understanding the math behind backprop
-- Modular implementation
+An end-to-end neural network built using only NumPy.
+The project covers manual implementation of forward and backward propagation along with basic training logic.
+It serves as a learning tool to reinforce the mathematical foundations of neural networks.

 📁 Folder: `neural-net-foundations/`

 ---

-### 2. 🚲 Bike Usage Prediction
+### 2. Bike Usage Prediction
-> Predicting daily bike rental counts based on weather and seasonal features using regression models.

-- Feature engineering and EDA
-- Linear Regression, Random Forests
-- RMSE and R² evaluation
+A classification-based approach to identify hours of high bike demand using temporal and weather data.
+The project includes exploratory data analysis, feature selection, and comparison of multiple classification models ranging from logistic regression to ensemble methods like bagging and boosting.

 📁 Folder: `bike-usage-prediction/`

 ---

-### 3. 🧠 MNIST Classifier (Alternate)
+### 3. MNIST Classifier (Alternate)
-> A clean, modular digit classifier using PyTorch (alternate to the basic MNIST tutorials).

-- Custom training loop
-- CNN-based architecture
-- Live accuracy & loss plots
+A minimalist approach to handwritten digit classification using Singular Value Decomposition (SVD).
+The project compresses input images and classifies them based on characteristic matrices derived from training data.

 📁 Folder: `mnist-classifier-alternate/`

 ---

-### 4. 🧪 SVM in MATLAB
-> Implementation of Support Vector Machine from scratch in MATLAB for binary classification tasks.
+### 4. Support Vector Machine in MATLAB

-- Mathematical grounding in optimization
-- Linear kernel implementation
-- Decision boundary visualization
+An optimization-based implementation of Support Vector Machine from scratch using MATLAB.
+The SVM is formulated as a quadratic programming problem with slack variables and solved using `quadprog`.
+Evaluations are performed on a real-world medical dataset.

 📁 Folder: `svm-matlab/`

 ---

-### 5. 🧊 Kaggle: Titanic Survival Prediction
+### 5. Kaggle: Titanic Survival Prediction
-> A classic ML problem tackled using logistic regression, decision trees, and ensemble models.

-- Feature cleaning and preprocessing
-- Cross-validation and tuning
-- Submission-ready notebook
+A submission to the Titanic competition on Kaggle.
+The project involves feature engineering, model comparison, and hyperparameter tuning across baseline classifiers including logistic regression, decision trees, and random forests.

 📁 Folder: `kaggle-titanic/`

 ---

-## 📌 Structure
+## Repository Structure

-Each project contains:
+Each project includes:
-- `README.md` with overview and results
+- A `README.md` describing the task, methodology, and key results
-- Jupyter notebooks and/or Python scripts
+- Jupyter notebooks or `.m`/`.py` files
-- Data (if not too large or available via links)
+- Data (where applicable or linked)
-- Requirements file or environment instructions
+- `requirements.txt` or setup instructions if dependencies are needed

 ---

-## 🛠️ Technologies Used
+## Tools and Technologies

-- Python (NumPy, Pandas, Scikit-learn, PyTorch)
+- Python (NumPy, Pandas, Scikit-learn, Matplotlib)
-- MATLAB (for SVM)
+- MATLAB (for SVM implementation)
 - Jupyter Notebooks
-- Git for version control
+- Git and GitHub for version control

 ---

-## 🙌 Acknowledgements
+## Notes

-Many of these projects are inspired by online courses, Kaggle challenges, and personal learning goals.
-Credits and references (if any) are provided in the respective folders.

----

-### 🚀 Stay tuned for more updates and experiments!
+These projects were developed as part of self-guided learning and academic work.
+Where relevant, references to datasets or prior work are mentioned in individual project folders.
+Feedback and suggestions are welcome.